-Historically, the Company's primary source of financing has been through the sale of securities of Arrowhead.
+Historically, the Company's primary source of financing has been through the sale of its securities.
 Research and development activities have required significant capital investment since the Company's inception.
-We expect our operations to continue to require cash investment in fiscal 2015 and beyond as the Company pursues its research and development goals, as well as clinical trials and related drug manufacturing.
+We expect our operations to continue to require cash investment to pursue our research and development goals, including clinical trials and related drug manufacturing.
+Based upon the Company's current cash resources and operating plan, the Company expects to have sufficient liquidity to fund operations for at least the next twelve months.

-At December 31, 2014, the Company had \$104.0 million in cash to fund operations.
+At June 30, 2015, the Company had \$87.3 million in cash to fund operations.
 In addition to its cash resources, the Company has invested excess cash in investment grade commercial bonds maturing in less than 24 months.
 These bonds provide a source of liquidity, though the Company plans to hold them until maturity.
-At December 31, 2014, the Company had invested \$41.3 million in bonds.
-During the three months ended December 31, 2014, the Company's cash position decreased by \$28.5 million which was primarily the result of cash outflows related to continuing operating activities of \$24.2 million, other investing activities of \$7.0 million and capital expenditures of \$0.5 million.
-These outflows were partially offset by maturities of fixed income investments totaling \$3.1 million and proceeds from the exercise of warrants and options of \$0.3 million.
+At June 30, 2015, the Company had invested \$24.4 million in bonds.
+During the nine months ended June 30, 2015, the Company's cash position decreased by \$45.3 million which was primarily the result of cash outflows related to operating activities of \$53.7 million, cash paid for the acquisition of certain RNAi assets from Novartis Institutes for Biomedical Research Inc. of \$10.0 million (see footnote 2) and capital expenditures of \$1.1 million, partially offset by maturities of fixed income investments totaling \$19.4 million and proceeds from the exercise of warrants and options of \$0.3 million.